garybuckets/ibit_data_converter/README.md

 # iShares Bitcoin Trust ETF Data Downloader

-This PowerShell script downloads the iShares Bitcoin Trust ETF fund data from the official iShares website and converts it from XLS format to XLSX format.
+This PowerShell script downloads the iShares Bitcoin Trust ETF fund data from the official iShares website and converts it from XML format to XLSX format.

 ## Features

 - Downloads fund data directly from iShares.com
-- Converts XLS format to modern XLSX format
+- Converts XML format to modern XLSX format
 - Colored console output for better user experience
 - Error handling and cleanup
 - Optional parameters for customization